vmware-workloads/ansible-windows-mssql-cluster/README.md

 ### 1. Obtain Image

-This has been tested using a Vanillia Windows Server 2022 Eval Image from Microsoft.
+This has been tested using a Vanillia Windows Server 2022 Eval Image from Microsoft. <br>
 At the time of writing, the image can be obtained from:
 [https://go.microsoft.com/fwlink/p/?LinkID=2195280&clcid=0x409&culture=en-us&country=US](https://go.microsoft.com/fwlink/p/?LinkID=2195280&clcid=0x409&culture=en-us&country=US)